How to get creative, find new revenue streams, and diversify your income.

 Strategy #5: Look for Untapped Resources in Your Industry

 No matter what industry you’re in, you probably specialize in something specific.
-You might be a wedding photographer or own a branding agency or run a local coffee shop.
+You might be a wedding photographer, own a branding agency, or run a local coffee shop.

 There are multiple revenue opportunities within every industry—and if you want to diversify your income, you need to get creative and find (or make!) those opportunities.

 Strategy #6: Turn to Social Media

 Have you built a large social media following, either for yourself or for your business?
 If so, social media could offer a variety of opportunities to diversify your income.